rsoika/ben.js/README.md

 Ben.JS will put the name of the Employee into the Input Field when the application is loaded.
 The save button simply calls the pull() method provided by the controller to update the model with the new data.

 # Templates
-Ben.JS provides a templating concept which allows you to separate HTML fragments.
+Ben.JS provides a templating concept which allows you to separate a page into logical HTML fragments.
 In the main html page you can define a template to be loaded in any location.
 See the following example index.html:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"